 First there was Gerry, but he had an accident and had to be retired.
 His younger cousin, Jelly, replaced him.
 Now Jelly is the giraffe awarded to the House that earns the greatest number of stars week by week, and at the end of term in Final Assembly.
 There is intense competition as points or stars can be awarded for examples of excellent citizenship as well as pieces of fine work.

 The famous blue hats and caps worn by the children are no longer a compulsory item of school uniform.
-However, we have retained a large number of hats and caps and use these on special public occasions.
-Therefore, you can still see them worn when we go carol singing or visit important buildings or travel away for sports events.Letters to Santa
+However, we have retained a large number of hats and caps and we use these on special public occasions, for example when we go carol singing in Canterbury at Christmas time.

-One of the great traditions enjoyed by our youngest children is being able to take their letters to Santa to the headmaster who owns a direct hotline to the Christmas visitor via his fireplace!
+One of the great traditions enjoyed by our youngest children is being able to take their letters to Santa to the Head, who owns a direct hotline to the Christmas visitor via his fireplace!
 In a magical setting the children read out their letters which are then sent up the chimney to the waiting sleigh.
-If they are lucky they will catch a glimpse of the sleigh disappearing into the clouds upon leaving the headmaster’s study.MAD Trip

-Chaucer, Austen, Dickens and Conrad – 4 writers with a strong Kent connection – are our House names.
-Not only the children but the teachers also belong to one of the House groups which meet regularly, compete against each other on the sports field or in the House Enterprise Day and offer an opportunity for all children, whatever age, to get to know each other.
+Chaucer, Austen, Dickens and Conrad – four writers with a strong Kent connection – are our House names.
+All of the Years 1-6 children and teachers belong to one of the Houses, and a wide variety of House events offer opportunities for all children, whatever their age, to get to know each other.

-Music has become a strong feature of the school with the majority of children receiving some kind of extra music tuition in addition to regular class music lessons and all-school singing.
+Music has become a strong feature of the school, with the majority of children receiving some kind of extra music tuition in addition to regular class music lessons and all-school singing.
 The basis of our love of music is community singing.
-Singalongs, including traditional folk and daft comedy songs have become one of the highlights of the term.
+Singalongs, including traditional folk and daft comedy songs, have become one of the highlights of the end of each term.